aengusng8/MVF-ViT/README.md

 The model comprises three modules: a global module, a local module, and a fusion module.

 ### Global module
 The global module predicts using global information only and outputs both the global prediction and the global features.
-This module is pre-trained using the self-supervision training method called Masked Image Modeling [(MIM) (masked image modeling)](https://arxiv.org/abs/2111.06377).
+This module is pre-trained using the self-supervision training method called  [Masked Image Modeling (MIM)](https://arxiv.org/abs/2111.06377).
 1. MIM self-supervision training
 - Input: the masked image
 - Ouput: the reconstructed image